 Skip to main content

 Most founders come out of investor calls with a rough sense of how it went — good energy, tough questions, and some early interest.
 That assessment is almost always directionally right, but tactically unhelpful.
 Meeting Intelligence replaces that gut read with a structured analysis.
-After every investor call, it produces a breakdown of what happened across three dimensions — with specific evidence from the transcript: what key areas came up, how the messaging landed, and what to change.
+After every investor call, the platform produces a breakdown of what happened across three dimensions — with specific evidence from the transcript: what key areas came up, how the messaging landed, and what to change.
 Navigate to Process → Meeting Intelligence → Completed to access the view.

 The Three Dimensions